gethin101/hackpad_2025/README.md

 ## 🔌 Schematic
 ![Schematic Screenshot](Images/schematic.png)

-This is my schematic that I designed in KiCad showing which components I'm using and how are connected.
-As you can see, each key switch is wired seperately to the RP2040
+This is my schematic that I designed in KiCad showing which components I'm using and how they are connected.
+As you can see, each key switch is wired seperately to the RP2040 and the OLED is orded in GND-VCC-SCL-SDA so that it is compatible with the 0.91" display sent by HackClub

 ---